ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 <a name="seniority"></a> Appeal to seniority
 --------------------------------------------

-This is committed when a person’s age is used to support the validity of his claims.
+This is committed when a person’s age is used to support the validity of their claims.
 This is usually applied against someone who is younger.

 > “I’ve been in the business for 30 years.
 You’re only 30, what do you know about programming
 > language design?”

-It is assumed here, that just because someone is younger than him, makes him less qualified for the things that are being discussed.
+It is assumed here, that just because someone is younger than them, makes them less qualified for the things that are being discussed.